Dental Guide for Cats

 Trips to the vet

-Getting a full teeth cleaning at the vet is the best way to find any signs of oral health issues, and vets can often deep clean your cat's teeth.
+Getting a complete teeth cleaning at the vet is the best way to find any signs of oral health issues, and vets can often deep clean your cat's teeth.

 The mouth is the entrance to the body.
 By making your cat's oral health a priority, you'll help their overall health.